 So if you’re a foodie and you shoot everything, love to jump into all sorts of colours when it comes to the food you shoot, props you play with and backgrounds, then here are a few tips for creating a gorgeous Instagram Color Palette.

-If that’s you, then why not try to share your images in ‘colour themes’?
+If that’s you, then why not try to share your images in ‘color themes’?
+You can check out how I integrate colour into my Instagram here.

 So how do we create this when it comes to food photography?